TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupportForLocalization/TcaTcemainTceforms/Index.rst

        )
    ),

-Notice how it includes two static items for “Default” and “[All]” languages.
+Notice how it includes two static items for "Default" and "[All]" languages.